 Major Pentatonic Scale Patterns on the Fretboard

-In order to be able to move freely around the fretboard and avoid having to “fish around” for certain notes or patterns, obtaining a solid awareness of the guitar’s neck is mandatory.
+In order to be able to move freely around the fretboard and avoid having to “fish around” for certain notes or patterns, gaining a solid awareness of the guitar’s neck is mandatory.

 Fortunately, the guitar’s fretboard is organized in such a way that allows people to divide it into a few sections, map out the notes and patterns in them, and then work on connecting those sections, which are frequently called “enclosures” or “boxes”.

-Using a method like this gives you the amazing ability to look at any region of the neck and instantly know where a certain note or pattern is, before you even play anything.
-This kind of skill makes you play everything with a lot more intention.
+Using a method like this gives you the ability to look at any region of the neck and instantly know where a certain note or pattern is before you even play anything.
+This kind of skill can make you play everything with a lot more intention.